clebert/pageobject/docs/api-references/class.md

 **Parameters:**

-- `selector: string` The search criteria for an element must be defined using a CSS selector.
+- `selector: string` The search criteria for an element must be defined using a [CSS selector][css-selectors].
 - [`predicate?: Predicate`](#predicate) You may also provide a custom predicate function as an additional search criteria.

 **Returns:** [`Promise<Element>`](#element) A promise that will resolve to the specified descendant DOM element of this component.